-Stool sample if diarrhoea, with C. difficile toxin if recent antibiotics
+Stool sample if diarrhoea, with C. difficile toxin if on recent antibiotics

-IV access is gained, via Josef’s tunnelled CVL, by an experienced staff member.
-Bloods are sent for FBC, culture & UEG, LFT, Ca/Mg/PO4, coags.
+IV access is gained, via Josef’s tunneled central line, by an experienced staff member.
+Bloods are sent for FBC, culture and UEG, LFT, Ca/Mg/PO4, coags.

 What is the management?

-Most hospitals have well established protocols for the treatment of febrile neutropenia.
-Be aware of where to find yours and the choice of anti-infective.
+Most hospitals have well-established protocols for the treatment of febrile neutropenia.
+Be aware of where to find yours and the choice of anti-infective agents.

 Some protocols advise anti-fungal treatment in addition to antibiotics.
 These protocols will vary between centres and over time with changing resistance patterns.